Adaptive procedures for directional false discovery rate control: Discussion

-is controlled under a desired level $q \in (0, 1)$. \end{enumerate} This paradigm of inference has been recently suggested in \citet{weinstein2020selective}, and they proposed a first procedure that constructs such selective sign-determining confidence intervals, where the adjective ``selective" is indicative of that the set $\cR$ is also chosen based on the same data $\{z_i\}_{i=1}^m$ the $CI_i$'s are constructed with.
-Note, $\Storeydir$ and ZDIRECT do correspond to such procedures that construct trivially long intervals
+is controlled under a desired level $q \in (0, 1)$. \end{enumerate} This paradigm of inference has been recently suggested in \citet{weinstein2020selective}, and they proposed a first procedure that constructs such selective sign-determining confidence intervals.
+The adjective ``selective'' indicates that the set $\cR$ is also chosen based on the same data $\{z_i\}_{i=1}^m$ the $CI_i$'s are constructed with.
+Note, $\STSdir$ and ZDIRECT do correspond to such procedures that construct trivially long intervals

 for each $i$ in their rejection sets.
-It will be a challenging but meaningful task to devise non-trivial selective sign-determining confidence intervals where the target set $\cR$ is chosen in a more adaptive manner akin to $\Storeydir$ and ZDIRECT, to offer more powerful alternative procedures to \citet[Definition 2]{weinstein2020selective}'s procedure.
+It will be a challenging but meaningful task to devise non-trivial selective sign-determining confidence intervals where the target set $\cR$ is chosen in a more adaptive manner akin to $\STSdir$ and ZDIRECT, to offer more powerful alternative procedures to \citet[Definition 2]{weinstein2020selective}'s procedure.